-Slow cooker beef short ribs can be cooked on high or low heat in your crock pot (affiliate link).
+Slow cooker beef short ribs can be cooked on high or low heat in your crock pot.
 It will take about 4-5 hours on high heat, however, the real key is to simply keep cooking the ribs until they are tender.
 The longer you cook the more tender they will become.
 However, if they cook for too long, the meat will become too tender and fall apart.
 Properly cooked short ribs should still cling to the bone but easily separate from it when pulled.

 Slow Cooker Beef Short Ribs

 - 4 lbs Beef Short Ribs (bone in or boneless)

 - 1 cup Beef Broth (divided)

 - 2 cups Dry Red Wine (ex.
 Cabernet Sauvignon)